Online Reporter Project

-The Pennsylvania NewsMedia Association (PNA) Foundation, with the support of the Pennsylvania Society of News Editors (PSNE) offers a unique internship for college sophomores, juniors and seniors enrolled in journalism or communications programs in Pennsylvania.
+The Pennsylvania NewsMedia Association (PNA) Foundation, with the support of the Pennsylvania Society of News Editors (PSNE) offers a unique internship for college sophomores, juniors and seniors enrolled in journalism or communications programs.

-For two days (Friday, May 30 and Saturday, May 31, 2014), student interns will cover the annual Pennsylvania Press Conference and Keystone Press Awards for a comprehensive online operation entitled the Online Reporter Project.
-Throughout the weekend conference at The Penn Stater, State College, students will have a chance to work one on one with industry professionals to produce a live website, conduct interviews, report on industry issues, cover convention speeches and the awards programs, and have a chance to network with editors from all over the state.
+For two days, student interns will cover the annual Pennsylvania Press Conference and Keystone Press Awards for a comprehensive online operation entitled the Online Reporter Project.
+Throughout the weekend conference, students will have a chance to work one on one with industry professionals to produce a live website, conduct interviews, report on industry issues, cover convention speeches and the awards programs, and have a chance to network with editors from all over the state.

-This is an unpaid internship (possible academic credit), with registration to the conference, overnight accommodations at The Penn Stater and meals paid by the PNA Foundation.
+This is an unpaid internship (possible academic credit), with registration to the conference, overnight accommodations and meals paid by the PNA Foundation.